carbon-language/carbon-lang/llvm/docs/LangRef.rst

     ``disable_sanitizer_instrumentation`` disables all kinds of instrumentation,
     taking precedence over the ``sanitize_<name>`` attributes and other compiler flags.
-``"dontcall"``
+``"dontcall-error"``
-    This attribute denotes that a diagnostic should be emitted when a call of a function with this attribute is not eliminated via optimization.
+    This attribute denotes that an error diagnostic should be emitted when a call of a function with this attribute is not eliminated via optimization.
     Front ends can provide optional ``srcloc`` metadata nodes on call sites of such callees to attach information about where in the source language such a call came from.
+A string value can be provided as a note.
+``"dontcall-warn"``
+    This attribute denotes that a warning diagnostic should be emitted when a call of a function with this attribute is not eliminated via optimization.
+    Front ends can provide optional ``srcloc`` metadata nodes on call sites of such callees to attach information about where in the source language such a call came from.
+A string value can be provided as a note.
 ``"frame-pointer"``
     This attribute tells the code generator whether the function should keep the frame pointer.
 The code generator may emit the frame pointer